JDude77/Graveyard-Shift/README.md

     - Still needing done are the HUD, player choices and "press [BUTTON] to progress" functionality
   - Some 3D models in place
     - None yet animated

+Upload 4 Has The Following Features:
+  - Working dialogue system!
+  - No more lightweight render pipeline.
+  - Beginnings of the rest of the interaction system.